lloydsayer1/hangman/README.md

 ask_for_input() - Asks the user to enter a letter and checks if the input is only 1 character long and is contained within the alphabet.

-check_guess() - Takes the users validated input from ask_for_input and prints whether that letter is in the word they need to guess or not.
+check_guess() - Takes the user's validated input from ask_for_input and prints whether that letter is in the word they need to guess or not.

+play_game() - Runs the game, checking if the user has won or lost the game, depending on the lives remaining and amount of letters left to guess.

 --------------------------------------------------------